FOTF-Logo-Stretch-Color.png

 For grandparents, perhaps there has never been a better time to support and serve your children and grandchildren.

 I’m not suggesting that we have answers that nobody else has, or that we have no fears.
 Rather, we are in a unique position to help our younger loved ones navigate the confusion and fear and help them lighten the load.
 We’ve been in similar situations before and we’ve found ways to cope.
-In many cases we’ve been strengthened physically, emotionally and spiritually.
+In many cases, we’ve been strengthened physically, emotionally, and spiritually.

 Romans 5:3-5 tells us that “…we rejoice in our sufferings, knowing that suffering produces endurance, and endurance produces character, and character produces hope, and hope does not put us to shame, because God’s love has been poured into our hearts through the Holy Spirit who has been given to us.”

-Have you learned to persevere through tough times?
-Have you seen how God can use pain and suffering to deepen your faith and increase your reliance on Him?
 Maybe you, like I, have experienced a hope that transcends the difficult things that life in this world can throw at us.
 Worldly hope is a “maybe.”
 As in, I anticipate that things may get better.
 But biblical hope, grounded in faith in God, provides the certainty that something better is coming.
-This is the time for grandparents to model and encourage that hope in our children and grandchildren.
-It’s a way to support and serve them.

 YouTube video

-I’m grateful to be a part of my younger family members’ lives.
-For now, I want to express that gratitude through ways I can support and serve them.
-A few weeks ago, I was talking with one of my daughters about her fears about this pandemic.
-During our discussion, I related to her mounting anxiety.
+I related to her mounting anxiety.
 But then I gently reminded her that God loves and cares about all of us.
 We talked about other difficult situations we faced in our family and how God met us in that pain and helped us through.
-I suspect that there will be more conversations like this to come with my children and grandchildren, and that I’ll continue to serve and support, primarily through listening and offering words of hope.
+I anticipate more opportunities for supporting grandchildren during tough times through conversations like these, and that I’ll continue to serve and support, primarily through listening and offering words of hope.
 I encourage you to do the same.

 About the Author